 - Yoga or pilates

-- Sprinting — increases anabolic hormones like testosterone[*]
+- Sprinting, which increases anabolic hormones like testosterone[*]

-The list goes on — so pick one or two, and get stronger.
+The list goes on, so pick one or two, and you’re sure to get stronger.

 Remember glycogen?
 It’s your storage form of glucose, stored mostly in muscle cells.

-Low carb keto diets, however, don’t exactly optimize for glycogen in serious athletes.
-In fact: if you’re constantly depleting your muscle glycogen with hard workouts, you might want to step up your supplement game.
+Low-carb keto diets, however, don’t exactly optimize for glycogen in serious athletes.
+If you’re constantly depleting your muscle glycogen with hard workouts, you might want to step up your supplement game.